georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-enrich-data.md

 In case of name collisions, the newly created columns will override existing columns.

 ### Update an enrich index [esql-update-enrich-data]

 Once created, you cannot update or index documents to an enrich index.
-Instead, update your source indices and [execute](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-enrich-execute-policy) the enrich policy again.
+Instead, update your source indices and [execute](execute-enrich-policy-api.md) the enrich policy again.
 This creates a new enrich index from your updated source indices.
 The previous enrich index will be deleted with a delayed maintenance job that executes by default every 15 minutes.

 ### Update an enrich policy [esql-update-enrich-policies]

 Once created, you can’t update or change an enrich policy.
 Instead, you can:

-1. Create and [execute](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-enrich-execute-policy) a new enrich policy.
+1. Create and [execute](execute-enrich-policy-api.md) a new enrich policy.
 2. Replace the previous enrich policy with the new enrich policy in any in-use enrich processors or {{esql}} queries.
-3. Use the [delete enrich policy](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-enrich-delete-policy) API or [Index Management in {{kib}}](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-mgmt.html#manage-enrich-policies) to delete the previous enrich policy.
+3. Use the [delete enrich policy](delete-enrich-policy-api.md) API or [Index Management in {{kib}}](index-mgmt.md#manage-enrich-policies) to delete the previous enrich policy.

 ## Enrich Policy Types and Limitations [_enrich_policy_types_and_limitations]

 The {{esql}} `ENRICH` command supports all three enrich policy types:

 `geo_match`
-:   Matches enrich data to incoming documents based on a [`geo_shape` query](/reference/query-languages/query-dsl-geo-shape-query.md).
-For an example, see [Example: Enrich your data based on geolocation](docs-content://manage-data/ingest/transform-enrich/example-enrich-data-based-on-geolocation.md).
+:   Matches enrich data to incoming documents based on a [`geo_shape` query](query-dsl-geo-shape-query.md).
+For an example, see [Example: Enrich your data based on geolocation](geo-match-enrich-policy-type.md).

 `match`
-:   Matches enrich data to incoming documents based on a [`term` query](/reference/query-languages/query-dsl-term-query.md).
-For an example, see [Example: Enrich your data based on exact values](docs-content://manage-data/ingest/transform-enrich/example-enrich-data-based-on-exact-values.md).
+:   Matches enrich data to incoming documents based on a [`term` query](query-dsl-term-query.md).
+For an example, see [Example: Enrich your data based on exact values](match-enrich-policy-type.md).

 `range`
-:   Matches a number, date, or IP address in incoming documents to a range in the enrich index based on a [`term` query](/reference/query-languages/query-dsl-term-query.md).
-For an example, see [Example: Enrich your data by matching a value to a range](docs-content://manage-data/ingest/transform-enrich/example-enrich-data-by-matching-value-to-range.md).
+:   Matches a number, date, or IP address in incoming documents to a range in the enrich index based on a [`term` query](query-dsl-term-query.md).
+For an example, see [Example: Enrich your data by matching a value to a range](range-enrich-policy-type.md).

+%  tag::limitations[]

 While all three enrich policy types are supported, there are some limitations to be aware of:

 * The `geo_match` enrich policy type only supports the `intersects` spatial relation.
 * It is required that the `match_field` in the `ENRICH` command is of the correct type.
 For example, if the enrich policy is of type `geo_match`, the `match_field` in the `ENRICH` command must be of type `geo_point` or `geo_shape`.
 Likewise, a `range` enrich policy requires a `match_field` of type `integer`, `long`, `date`, or `ip`, depending on the type of the range field in the original enrich index.
 * However, this constraint is relaxed for `range` policies when the `match_field` is of type `KEYWORD`.
 In this case the field values will be parsed during query execution, row by row.
 If any value fails to parse, the output values for that row will be set to `null`, an appropriate warning will be produced and the query will continue to execute.

+%  end::limitations[]